Expert medical and surgical care in Thailand

 • Arrhythmia during the procedure (transient, managed in the cath lab)

-• Heart attack or death during PCI (very rare in elective cases)
+• Heart attack or death during PCI (very rare in elective cases)2

 The single most important thing you can do to reduce risk after stenting is take your antiplatelet medication exactly as prescribed.
-Stopping dual antiplatelet therapy early is the leading cause of stent thrombosis — a preventable but potentially fatal complication.
+Stopping dual antiplatelet therapy early is a major cause of stent thrombosis, a preventable but potentially fatal complication4.
 Your cardiologist will explain this clearly before discharge.

 Is Angioplasty Safe in Thailand?